puppetlabs/puppetlabs-iis/README.md

 ### iis_application

-Allows creation of a new IIS Application and configuration of application parameters.
+Creates new IIS Applications and configures application parameters.

-The iis_application type creates IIS Applications from directories and virtual directories, within an IIS Website.
-To use this type you must specify the name of a website, and then the path within the website where you would like to host an application.
-To do this you can use either the title only or you can use the application name and the sitename parameters separately or in combination with the title.
-You may also omit the sitename if you are converting an virtual directory to an application, as that parameter will already tell the provider the name of the site.
+The iis_application type creates IIS Applications from directories and virtual directories within an IIS website.
+To use this type, specify the name of a website and the path within the website where you would like to host the application.
+To do this, you can either use the title, use the application name and the sitename parameters separately, or use these in combination with the title.
+You can also omit the sitename if you are converting an virtual directory to an application — as that parameter will already tell the provider the name of the site.

 ```puppet
 iis_application {"$site_name\\$app_name":